HealthSamurai/jute-example/README.md

 Also there is
-[FHIR Mapping Language tutorial](build.fhir.org/mapping-tutorial.html) examples translated to JUTE.
+[FHIR Mapping Language tutorial](build.fhir.org/mapping-tutorial.html) translated to JUTE.

-Both examples are executable, so you can play with them altering mapping or source data and see how it affects result.
+Both examples are executable, so you can alter mapping or source data and see how it affects result.

 ## HL7 v2 to FHIR Bundle